babboe1/Room-Design-Homepage/README.md

 - See hover states for all interactive elements on the page
 - view animations on the page
 - click arrow button to browse through carousel
-- click to browse through information text
+- click arrow button to browse through information text

 ### Screenshot